gabbo89/EEA2024-2025/docs/1a1_terminal.md

 For any concern, just tell me!

-In order to navigate graphically through the directories and select the files, you can use a client FTP, like Cyberduck (https://cyberduck.io/).
-The are several and alternatives softwares available (for example filezilla).
+In order to navigate graphically through the directories and select the files, you can use an FTP client like [Cyberduck](https://cyberduck.io/).
+There are several alternative software options available, such as for example FileZilla.

 You will need to set the server address, the username and the password.